 The fringe meeting will be open to anyone attending conference but presenters must be

-- occupational therapists studying for a doctoral award
+- occupational therapy researchers studying for or having completed a doctoral award

-- who are in the process of gaining ethical approval, collecting or analyzing data or writing up their dissertation.
+- If you are studying currently for your doctorate you must have agreed the focus for your research with your supervisor and be in the process of gaining ethical approval, collecting or analyzing data or writing up your dissertation.

 What to do next

-We really hope if you’re an occupational therapist studying for a doctorate and attending conference we’ve sparked your interest.
+We really hope if you’re an occupational therapy researcher attending conference we’ve sparked your interest.

 To request an abstract form (or ask any questions) email firstname.lastname@example.org